Substances

 People on the pink cloud often feel more energetic, productive, and engaged.
 They may be excited to get up in the morning and tackle the day ahead.
 This pink cloud can be a powerful motivator for individuals in early recovery, helping them stay sober and committed to their goals.

 However, while the pink cloud can be amazing, it isn’t a permanent state – much like the euphoria experienced by some substances.
 For some individuals, the pink cloud may begin to fade after a period, which can vary in duration.
-As they become more accustomed to their newfound sobriety, they may become more aware of the recovery challenges.
+As they become more accustomed to their newfound sobriety, they may become more aware of the challenges that come with recovery.

 This can include family and relationship issues, financial stress, and deeper emotional and mental health concerns.
 As reality sets in, individuals on the pink cloud may feel overwhelmed, anxious, or depressed.